GustavoAlzuru/GustavoAlzuru/README.md

 ### Hi there 👋

-- 🌱 I’m Gustavo Alzuru, currently in a Full-stack bootcamp
+- 🌱 I’m Gustavo Alzuru, currently learning HTML, CSS, JavaScript, ReactJs and NodeJs in a Full-stack bootcamp.